 - On board battery charger, step-up converter and intelligent power monitor

-- Triple power supply jacks: micro USB, USB-C and pluggable 3.5mm connector
+- Double power supply jacks: USB-C and pluggable 3.5mm connector

 - Provide up to 3A/5V power to Raspberry Pi from Li-Ion Battery